hyperledger-archives/fabric/docs/API/CoreAPI.md

 * **GET /network/peers**

-Use the Network APIs to retrieve information about the network of peer nodes comprising the blockchain fabric.
+Use the Network APIs to retrieve information about the network of peer nodes comprising the blockchain network.

 The /network/peers endpoint returns a list of all existing network connections for the target peer node.
 The list includes both validating and non-validating peers.
 The list of peers is returned as type [`PeersMessage`](https://github.com/hyperledger/fabric/blob/master/protos/fabric.proto#L138), containing an array of [`PeerEndpoint`](https://github.com/hyperledger/fabric/blob/master/protos/fabric.proto#L127).